 You have taken an important first step in preparing for a health profession career – taking action!
 As you have probably heard healthcare is among the fastest growing industries in the U.S. You could not have chosen a better time to as the growth means the industry, more than ever, needs the most diverse talent available – that means YOU!
 However, anything worthwhile requires commitment, focus, and effort.
 Are you ready?
 Then, let’s go!

-5 Things YOU can do to prepare for a future in the health professions:
+5 Things YOU can do to prepare for a future in the health profession: